Slovakia

 Time

 The Slavs arrived in the territory of the present-day Slovakia in the 5th and 6th centuries.
 From the late 6th century, parts of modern Slovakia were incorporated in the Avar Khaghanate.
 In the 7th century, the Slavs played a significant role in the creation of Samo's Empire.
 In the 9th century, the Avar Khaghanate dissolved, and the Slavs established the Principality of Nitra, which was later conquered by the Principality of Moravia, leading to the formation of Great Moravia.
-In the 10th century, after the dissolution of Great Moravia, the territory was integrated into the Principality of Hungary, which then became the Kingdom of Hungary in 1000.[11]
-In 1241 and 1242, after the Mongol invasion of Europe, much of the territory was destroyed, but was recovered largely thanks to Béla IV.
+In the 10th century, after the dissolution of Great Moravia, the territory was integrated into the Principality of Hungary at the end of the 9th century, which later became the Kingdom of Hungary in 1000.[11]
 During the 16th and 17th centuries, southern portions of present-day Slovakia were incorporated into provinces of the Ottoman Empire.[12][13]
+The Ottomans recognized the loss of territory by the Treaty of Karlowitz in 1699.
+Most of Hungary, including territories of present-day Slovakia, were reunited and came under Habsburg rule in Austrian Empire by the turn of the 18th century.
+Hungarian war of independence in 1848 against the Habsburgs, was followed in the same year by Slovak Uprising against Hungarians, after newly established Slovak National Council led by Ľudovít Štúr proclaimed independence.[14]
+Uprising didn't achieve its aim, but played an important part towards a separate Slovak identity and recognition of Slovak rights.
+The Austrian-Hungarian conflicts resulted in a compromise that established the Austro-Hungarian Empire in 1867, a major power in the early 20th century.[15]

-After World War I and the dissolution of the Austro-Hungarian Empire, the state of Czechoslovakia was established, incorporating Slovakia.
-In the lead up to World War II, local fascist parties gradually came to power in the Slovak lands, and the first Slovak Republic was established as a clerical fascist client state under the control of Nazi Germany.
+After World War I, the state of Czechoslovakia was established by the dissolution of the Austro-Hungarian Empire in 1918.
+Czechoslovakia incorporated Slovakia by the Treaty of Trianon in 1920 which area was entirely the territory of the Kingdom of Hungary.
+In the lead up to World War II, local fascist parties gradually came to power in the Slovak lands, and the first Slovak Republic was established in 1939 as a one-party clerical fascist client state under the control of Nazi Germany.
 In 1940, the country joined the Axis when its leaders signed the Tripartite Pact.
-The local Jewish population was heavily persecuted, with almost 70,000 Jews being murdered or deported.
-Internal opposition to the fascist government's policies culminated in the Slovak National Uprising, itself triggered by the Nazi German occupation of the country.[14]
-Although the uprising was eventually suppressed, partisan resistance continued, and Czechoslovak independence was re-established after the country's liberation at the end of the war.
+Czechoslovak independence was re-established after the country's liberation at the end of the war in 1945.

 Following the Soviet-backed coup of 1948, Czechoslovakia became a communist state within the Eastern Bloc, a satellite state of the Soviet Union behind the Iron Curtain and member of the Warsaw Pact.
 Attempts to liberalise communism culminated in the Prague Spring, which was suppressed by the Warsaw Pact invasion of Czechoslovakia in August 1968.
 In 1989, the Velvet Revolution peacefully ended Communist rule in Czechoslovakia.
 Slovakia became an independent state on 1 January 1993 after the peaceful dissolution of Czechoslovakia, sometimes referred to as the Velvet Divorce.